Nitin1692/Fomofactory/README.md

 2. Navigate to the project folder: cd project-folder

+3. install package
+    npm install

-3. To start the development server, run: npm run dev
+4. To start the development server, run: npm run dev